kaesluder/kaesluder-blog/content/blog/2025-06-28-shuffle-and-backup/2025-06-28-image-shuffle-and-backup-hosting.md

 - Well crap, my sewing patterns are gone.

 The last point pushed me to set up backups on the Thinkpad T420 I mentioned earlier as a backup system.
 It was mostly easy sailing once I specified full paths and set up my ssh keys.
 I used the Pika front end for BackupBorg to make everything work.

+## Reading Quote

+> Taking responsibility does not mean that we deny the reality of institutional injustice.
+For example, racism, sexism, and homophobia all create barriers and concrete instances of discrimination.
+Simply taking responsibility does not mean we can prevent discriminatory acts from happening.
+But we can choose how we respond to acts of injustice.
+Taking responsibility means that in the face of barriers we still have the capacity to invent our lives, to shape our destinies in ways that maximize our well-being.
+Every day we practice this shape shifting to cope with realities we cannot easily change.

+- bell hooks, "All About Love," Chapter 4